 Pure Mathematics units are designed to provide students with the mathematical knowledge and techniques necessary in all scientific and engineering disciplines, as well as the solid mathematical base necessary for a career in mathematics.
 Recent developments in pure mathematical research have led to important and exciting applications in various branches of theoretical and applied sciences, and in engineering.
-Some examples include the application of singularity theory and group theory to symmetry-breaking and bifurcation in engineering; the application of number theory to cryptography; of category theory to computer science; and of complex analysis and algebraic geometry to physics.
+Some examples include the application of singularity theory and group theory to symmetry-breaking and bifurcation in engineering; the application of number theory to cryptography; and of complex analysis and algebraic geometry to physics.